lambdaclass/concrete/ROADMAP.md

 expected ProofCore shape" toward source-semantics agreement and checked trust-gate correctness.

+Prior-art peer group for this phase: CompCert for proved compiler passes, CakeML for verified bootstrap discipline, Cogent for linear systems code with refinement proof artifacts, F*/Low* for obligation-to-SMT-to-extraction workflow, and Alive2 for SMT-checked LLVM IR equivalence/optimization validation.
+Keep these as reference points for the shape of evidence, not as marketing claims that Concrete already matches them.

 Done when: each flagship-used ProofCore construct is classified as shape-preserved, eval/source-semantics-preserved, or still trusted; proof-report facts agree with compiler state; and the remaining trusted base is